M66B/FairEmail/FAQ.md

 <a name="faq78"></a>
 **(78) How do I use schedules?**

-In the advanced options you can enable scheduling and set the time to turn synchronizing automatically on and off.
+In the settingss you can enable scheduling and set the time to turn synchronizing automatically on and off.

 An end time equal to or earlier than the start time is considered to be 24 hours later.
-​

 Turning FairEmail on or off, for example by using [a quick settings tile](#user-content-faq30), will not turn scheduling off.
 This means that the next schedule event will still turn FairEmail on or off.